Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 Abortion opponents nationally are looking to a more conservative Supreme Court to revisit Roe v.
 Wade’s nearly 50-year guarantee of the right to choose an abortion.
 The justices this fall will review a restrictive Mississippi ban on almost all abortions after 15 weeks of pregnancy.

-A dozen states, including Oklahoma and Idaho, have passed laws similar to Texas’s ban on abortion after about six weeks of pregnancy, dubbing the measures “heartbeat bills” because they say that is when doctors can first detect a fetal heartbeat.
+Federal judges have blocked laws in a dozen states, including Oklahoma and Idaho, that are similar to Texas’s ban on abortion after about six weeks of pregnancy.
+Proponents call the measures “heartbeat bills” because they say that is when doctors can first detect a fetal heartbeat.

 But doctors who oppose the legislation say the “heartbeat” description is misleading.
-What appears to be a heartbeat at six weeks, they say, is a vibration of developing tissues that could not exist without the mother.
+What appears to be a heartbeat at six weeks, they say, is a vibration of developing tissues that could not exist outside the womb.

-Federal judges have prevented the measures in other states from taking effect.

 The Texas law, known as S.B.
-8, is more difficult to block, according to opponents.
+8, is more difficult to block than those in other states, according to opponents.
 By design, the measure is enforced through private lawsuits, not state government officials who are usually defendants in federal constitutional challenges.
 If no specific individual or institution is responsible for enforcing the law, there is no one for abortions rights organizations to sue.

-A coalition of abortion rights groups, including the Center for Reproductive Rights, Planned Parenthood and the American Civil Liberties Union, used a novel approach to try to stop the law.
+A coalition, including the Center for Reproductive Rights, Planned Parenthood and the American Civil Liberties Union, used a novel approach to try to stop the law.
 They asked a federal judge to prevent any of the state’s trial court judges, potentially more than 1,000 throughout Texas, from enforcing the law and to block court clerks from accepting the lawsuits.

+State officials have argued in district court that they are shielded from legal liability and that abortion rights advocates do not have legal grounds to sue to block the law in advance of any individual seeking to enforce it in court.

 The 5th Circuit panel, made up of three Republican-appointed judges, on Friday granted the request of the Texas attorney general and other defendants to put the scheduled hearing on hold.

-Separately, a Texas lawyer has filed a lawsuit in state court in Dallas requesting a temporary restraining order against Texas Right to Life.
-Attorney Michelle Tuegel said it is a violation of her rights that she could be sued under the law for representing clients who are seeking abortions.
-She is seeking a court order that would prohibit Texas Right to Life from filing that kind of lawsuit against her.

-Even if a judge rules in Tuegel’s favor before Wednesday, that decision likely would apply narrowly to Tuegel and won’t be enough to stop the law from taking effect, Seago said.

-Amy Hagstrom Miller — president of Whole Woman’s Health, which runs four clinics in Texas — said her clients will be forced to travel out of state to access abortion services, to carry unwanted pregnancies to term, or to terminate their pregnancies using medication secured online without guidance from a health professional.
+Amy Hagstrom Miller — president of Whole Woman’s Health, which runs four clinics in Texas — said her clients will be forced to either travel out of state to access abortion services, carry unwanted pregnancies to term, or terminate their pregnancies using medication secured online without guidance from a health professional.

 If the law takes effect, she said, people “will be under surveillance” by those interested in bringing potential lawsuits.

-“It’s like putting a bounty on people, and it’s so un-Texan,” she said of the state’s culture.
+“It’s like putting a bounty on people, and it’s so un-Texan,” she said, alluding to thestate’s small-government culture.
 “Would you want your wife or daughter spied on in this way?”

 Caroline Kitchener in Houston and Ariana Eunjung Cha in Washington contributed to this report.